Queensland Drug and Alcohol Court

 About the Queensland Drug and Alcohol Court

-The Queensland Drug and Alcohol Court (QDAC) is a specialist court that deals with individuals facing imprisonment for drug and alcohol related offences and is located at the Brisbane Magistrates Court.
+The QDAC is a specialist court that deals with individuals facing imprisonment for drug and alcohol related offences and is located at the Brisbane Magistrates Court.

-QDAC combines the resources of the Court, Justice, Qld Health, Qld Corrections, Qld Police Service and Legal Aid Qld to help offenders recover from drug and/or alcohol dependency.
+QDAC combines the resources of the court, Department of Justice, Queensland Health, Queensland Corrective Services, Queensland Police Service and Legal Aid Queensland to help offenders recover from drug and/or alcohol dependency.

 Offenders must plead guilty to their offences to be considered for the QDAC sentencing option.